orcfax/docs/docs/fact-token/tokenomics.md

 100,000,000 (10%) $FACT were allocated for use in the Orcfax Initial Stake Pool Offering (ISPO).
 An ISPO is a mechanism popular within the Cardano blockchain community.
-The basic principle is that ADA delegators forgo their ADA staking rewards each epoch in return for a proportionate share of a project’s token.
+The basic principle is that ADA delegators forgo their ADA staking rewards each epoch in return for a proportionate share of a project's token.

-The Orcfax ISPO started on March 15th 2023, within Cardano’s [400th epoch][ispo-1].
+The Orcfax ISPO started on March 15th 2023, within Cardano's [400th epoch][ispo-1].
 The Orcfax [reflection](/files/2023-07-07--Orcfax-ISPO-reflection.pdf) on the process was made available to the public on July 7th, 2023.

 As the ISPO approached its saturation point in epoch 405, Orcfax closed the pool for new delegators, and the ISPO came to a close in epoch 413.
-The speed at which the Orcfax ISPO reached saturation, and came to a successful close, made it one of Cardano’s most successful ISPOs at that time.
+The speed at which the Orcfax ISPO reached saturation, and came to a successful close, made it one of Cardano's most successful ISPOs at that time.

 The Orcfax ISPO was the first and only way for our early supporters to acquire
 $FACT by delegating ADA to our ISPO pool.